The Rage

 Even so, there are always duties that need to be done and seeds of action and inaction to be sown and fruits to be experienced.

-And honestly, when I assess myself without bias, I wouldn’t call myself a success in the aspects of life which I have prioritized (practice, simplicity, duty, honor, commitment, compassion, self discipline, and order)
+And honestly, when I assess myself without bias, I absolutely cannot declare myself a success in the aspects of life which I convinced myself that I had prioritized.
+(Things like practice, simplicity, duty, honor, commitment, compassion, self discipline, order and exploration of the gross and the subtle)

 I see the illusion of characteristics of being better or worse, good or evil, support or burden and know that there’s really no where to go.
 There is no progress towards a perfect state of paradise, and that idea is so contrary to a certain fairly strong aspect of my personality and way of life that it freaks me out in often dramatic ways.
 It may cause me to go insane, lose control, and destroy my life one day.